Jökulsárlón Glacier lagoon

 Jökulsarlon adds a bit of magic to any trip to Iceland!

-Some of the ice on Jökulsárlón fell as snow in the days of the Sagas.
-Now the ice retreats at a rate of 100 meters per year.
+Some of the ice on Jökulsárlón fell as snow in the days of the Sagas over one thousand years ago.
+Recent observations estimates that the ice retreats at a rate of 100 meters per year.
 Warmer sea water from the North Atlantic Ocean creeps under the lagoon to the glacier shelf.
 This not only speeds up the melting of the glacier, but also brings in fish along with seals and birds.
 For this reason, the lagoon can be one of the best spots for wildlife photography in Iceland.
 Because of this rich feeding ground, the Nature Photographer can enjoy birds and seals all year round.

 Jökulsarlon seems to bring out the dangerous side of tourists.
 People will risk their lives by climbing onto floating ice for a selfie & some photographers risk the chance of broken legs if they walk into the sea at the Diamond beach for a more unique perspective.